sathanas65/deb12-i3/README.md

 Some non-FOSS packages are included.
 My goal is to use FOSS wherever practical.
 I welcome suggestions for FOSS alternatives.

-Still in progress: custom dashboard layout, distrobox, Scrcpy 2.0, mullvad vpn scripts, PeaZip, Vim/Neovim, Cryptomator, keepassxc
+Still in progress: distrobox, Scrcpy 2.0, mullvad vpn scripts, PeaZip, Vim/Neovim, Cryptomator, keepassxc

 Next distro of choice to customize: Nixos with either swayfx or Hyprland